FlightControl-Master/MOOSE/docs/Usage_Guide.md

 You will learn, see, and understand how the different MOOSE classes need to be applied, and how you can create more complex mission scenarios by combining these MOOSE classes into a complex but powerful mission engine.

-These exact test missions are also demonstrated at the demo videos in the YouTube channel.
+These exact demonstration missions are also explained at the demo videos in the YouTube channel.